Natasha H. Williams, Ph.D., J.D., LL.M., M.P.H.

 Dr. Natasha H. Williams is the legislative liaison for NIMHD.
 As legislative liaison, Dr. Williams directs NIMHD's legislative activities, which includes advising the NIMHD Director and senior leadership on congressional issues, analyzing pending legislation, and responding to congressional requests.
 She also hosts the Institutes OnDemand series, Conversations Leading to Insights on Policy and Science (CLIPS), which is a resource to educate and disseminate information to the NIH community and stakeholders.

 Dr. Williams received her Ph.D. in social policy with a concentration in health services research from Brandeis University in 2003.
 In 1995, she earned her master's in public health from the Johns Hopkins Bloomberg School of Public Health.
 The previous year, she received a law degree from George Mason University School of Law.
 Dr. Williams also holds a B.S. in medical technology from the University of Maryland, Baltimore.
-Dr. Williams will complete her LLM in Health Law from the Loyola University Chicago School of Law in 2018.
+Dr. Williams completed her LLM in Health Law from the Loyola University Chicago School of Law in 2018.

 - Williams, N. (2012).
 Correctional facilities.
 In J. Bachrach & C. Knox (Eds.), HIV & AIDS Benchbook.
 (2nd ed.).
 American Bar Association Publishing: Chicago.